 What is the best flooring for a bathroom?

-Durable tiles with anti-slip properties are the most practical option for bathroom flooring.
+In terms of the best flooring for a bathroom, durable tiles with anti-slip properties are the most practical option.
 'It is always a good idea to discuss slip resistance with an expert before you make a final selection, as there are many factors to consider,' advises Jo Oliver, Director at The Stone & Ceramic Warehouse.

 'For example, the most slip resistant tiles tend to have a very rough surface with grooves and indentations.
 These provide an ideal space for dirt and substances to collect.'